drouyang/pmtlock/README.md

 # V3.0 Patch
 ### pmtlock v3.0 (Linux 3.12+, tested on Linux 4.0)
-* pmtlock.patch
+* pmtlock-v3.0.patch

+### pmtlock-lt
-### lightweight pmtlock (pmtlock-lt)
+Optimized lightweight pmtlock implementation.

 pmtlock-lt = pmtlock-compact + pmtlock-static

-Patches:
 * 1-pmtlock-compact.patch: reduced lock size
-* 2-pmtlock-static.patch: static timeout threshold update
+* 2-pmtlock-static.patch: static timeout threshold update, this patch depends on 1-pmtlock-compact.patch

 # Tools
 * paramter: online tuning of the timeout parameter
-* lock\_fairness: create N kthread on N cores, competing for the same lock and report lock aquisition distribution and time consumed.
+* lock\_fairness: create N kthreads on N cores, competing for the same lock and report lock aquisition distribution and the time consumed.
 * overhead: measure everage lock/unlock latency

 ## Updates

-### 07/08/2014
+### 07/08/2015
-Ported pmtlock to Linux 3.12+ (v3.0).
+pmtlock-lt: Ported pmtlock to Linux 4.0.5, compatible with Linux 3.12+ (v3.0), with an optimized lightweight implementation.
 Added new kernel modules for evaluation.

+### 11/22/2013
+Linux kernel 3.12 upstreamed the paravirt ticket spinlock patch, which changes the code layout.
+Pmtlock need to be ported to newer kernels before using.

 ### 01/10/2013